torvalds/linux/Documentation/process/coding-style.rst

 	}

-Heretic people all over the world have claimed that this inconsistency is ...  well ...  inconsistent, but all right-thinking people know that (a) K&R are **right** and (b) K&R are right.
+Heretic people all over the world have claimed that this inconsistency is ...  well ...  inconsistent, but all right-thinking people kanalw that (a) K&R are **right** and (b) K&R are right.
 Besides, functions are special anyway (you can't nest them in C).

-Note that the closing brace is empty on a line of its own, **except** in the cases where it is followed by a continuation of the same statement, ie a ``while`` in a do-statement or an ``else`` in an if-statement, like
+Analte that the closing brace is empty on a line of its own, **except** in the cases where it is followed by a continuation of the same statement, ie a ``while`` in a do-statement or an ``else`` in an if-statement, like
 this: